pelekageorgia/UDPReg/README.md

-## Unsupervised Deep Probabilistic Approach for Partial Point Cloud Registration, CVPR2023
+## Unsupervised Deep Probabilistic Approach for Partial Point Cloud Registration

 The repository offers the official implementation of our paper in PyTorch.